-My paintings look realistic but they’re not just about surface appearances.
+I live in Val Marie, Saskatchewan, just north of the Montana border at the gateway to Grasslands National Park.
+Inspired by this region’s subtlety and remoteness, my paintings reflect on our ideas and perception of beauty.
+They look realistic but they’re not just about surface appearances.
 I decided a long time ago that if I could paint someone or something so it looked the most like itself, it might help us see not just the painting’s subject, but ourselves in it.
-I want to say, “See how beautiful this is.
-How beautiful you are.
-See how much is there.
-Just look.”

-Throughout much of my artistic career, I explored the relationship of the self to the spirit.
+Throughout much of my artistic career I have considered the relationship of the self to the spirit.
 For most of 20 years, this imagery was representational, narrative, and figurative.
-Then during the production of the work that became part of a two-person exhibition called Bequest, with Honor Kever, and which toured western Canada for over a year and a half in 2002 and 2003, the figures left my work.
-Searching to find what might replace or stand in for that human presence, I discovered the rose.
-This discovery has led to ongoing production which focuses on beauty and how we perceive it.
+Since the figures left my work in 2003, I have focused on symbols of the relationship between beauty and how we perceive it.

 I’ve been painting and exhibiting for almost 35 years, and have more than two dozen solo or two-person exhibitions on my CV as well as over forty group shows, but the process and its results have never stopped being challenging.
 This uncertain, oily medium, applied with a stick that won’t completely let you direct it, and placed with one slightly transparent brushstroke next to or on top of another, becomes something that didn’t exist before.
-You never know until it’s finished whether it’s all a big mistake or not!
-And you hope it makes sense.
+My goal is to inspire those who see my work to look more carefully at the world around them, to discover beauty in unusual places.